Every year, airlines worldwide seem to make the restrictions regarding what size luggage you can take on a plane with you more complicated.

 Air Canada’s website rules also states:

-If you’re travelling with an infant on your lap, you can bring 1 additional standard article for your child’s belongings.
+If you’re traveling with an infant on your lap, you can bring 1 additional standard article for your child’s belongings.

 Important: All carry-on baggage rules are strictly enforced.
-All bags that do not respect maximum sizes will need to be checked, and additional checked baggage charges may apply.
+Bags that do not meet the maximum size will need to be checked, and additional checked baggage charges may apply.

 FAQs